What Is This Activity?

 How Do You Get Ready?

-- If you don't plan to show the "Plant Your Socks!" video that is paired with this activity on the website, watch it ahead of time and jot down concepts to share with kids during the activity.
+If you don’t plan to show the “Where Does All the Snow Go?” video that is paired with this activity on the website, watch it ahead of time and jot down concepts to share with families during the activity.

 Warm-up 10 minutes